 Becoming a social media guru is another way to make money as a photographer.

-The way I like to think about it, is that in this new digital-age, as creators and artists, we have multiple online real estates.
+The way I like to think about it is that in this new digital age, as creators and artists, we have multiple online real estate.

-We have our website and our various social media profiles such as our Facebook page, Instagram page, Pinterest account, Twitter page, etc.
+We have our website and various social media profiles such as our Facebook page, Instagram page, a Pinterest account, Twitter page, etc.